How to Claim Payroll Tax Credit for COVID-19 Paid Leave

 You must use one of the three pre-set hour types when paying leave:

-- COVID 100 Sick: To be used when paying employees at their full regular rate due to their own need to quarantine or isolate.
+- COVID 100 Sick: To be used when paying employees at their full regular rate due to their own need to quarantine or isolate, receive a COVID vaccine, or deal with vaccine complications.

-- COVID ⅔ Sick: To be used when paying employees at ⅔ their regular rate if they are caring for someone who must quarantine or isolate.
+- COVID ⅔ Sick: To be used when paying employees at ⅔ their regular rate if they are caring for someone who must quarantine or isolate, accompany someone getting a vaccine, or care for someone recovering from the vaccine.

 - COVID Family Leave: To be used when caring for children as a result of school/daycare being closed.